 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 14.0.835.202.
+US-CERT encourages users and administrators to review Mozilla Foundation Security Advisory mfsa2010-25 and upgrade to Firefox V3.6.3.

-US-CERT encourages Microsoft Windows users and administrators to review Microsoft Security Advisory 2588513 and implement the workarounds listed in the advisory to help mitigate the risks.
+US-CERT encourages users and administrators to review VMware security bulletin VMSA-2010-0006 and apply any necessary updates to help mitigate the risks.